Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-In Ref.~\cite{Bouland:2019pvu}, the authors conjecture that the time-evolution with shocks in Eq.~\eqref{eq:evolutionwithshocks}, while efficiently simulable on a quantum computer, is computationally indistinguishable from a Haar random state.
+In Ref.~\cite{Bouland:2019pvu}, the authors conjecture that the time-evolution with shocks in Eq.~\eqref{eq:evolutionwithshocks}, while possible to efficiently simulate on a quantum computer, is computationally indistinguishable from a Haar random state.
 Such an asymmetry between the easiness of preparing a state and the hardness of distinguishing it from a random state is called quantum pseudorandomness~\cite{ji2018pseudorandom,ma2024construct}.
 More precisely, an ensemble of states, parameterized by a random key $k$ is called pseudorandom if 1) it can be efficiently prepared by polynomial-sized quantum circuits and 2) any quantum computer requires superpolynomial time to distinguish the ensemble from Haar random states.
 This implies that even if the CFT evolution under shocks is computationally simple, its output states may appear indistinguishable from truly random states, making certain bulk properties computationally inaccessible from the CFT side.
-In particular, quantum circuit complexity cannot be computable using only polynomial-time quantum computations and measurements as such a distinguisher would break pseudorandomness.
+In particular, quantum circuit complexity cannot be computable using only polynomial-time quantum computations and measurements, as such computations would be able to rapidly distinguish pseudorandom and random states, which should be impossible.
 The existence of pseudorandom states was proven in Ref.~\cite{ji2018pseudorandom} under mild cryptographic assumptions.